Trump threatens to not sign COVID-19 bill, wants bigger stimulus checks

-WASHINGTON (Reuters) - U.S. President Donald Trump threatened on Tuesday not to sign a $892-billion coronavirus relief bill that includes desperately needed money for individual Americans, saying it should be amended to increase the amount in the stimulus checks.
+WASHINGTON (Reuters) - President Donald Trump threatened on Tuesday to not sign an $892 billion coronavirus relief bill that includes desperately needed money for individual Americans, saying it should be amended to increase the amount in the stimulus checks.

 “The bill they are now planning to send back to my desk is much different than anticipated,” Trump said in a video posted on Twitter.
 “It really is a disgrace.”

-Both the U.S. House of Representatives and the Senate passed the legislation overwhelmingly on Monday night.
+The U.S. House of Representatives and the Senate both passed the legislation overwhelmingly on Monday night.

-Trump said he wants Congress to increase the amount in the stimulus checks to $2,000 for individuals or $4,000 for couples, instead of the “ridiculously low” $600 for individuals currently in the bill.
+Trump said he wants Congress to increase the amount in the stimulus checks to $2,000 for individuals or $4,000 for couples, instead of the “ridiculously low” $600 for individuals that is in the bill.

-Trump also complained about money in the legislation for foreign countries, the Smithsonian Institution and fish breeding, among other spending that is in the part of the legislation to fund the government.
+Trump also complained about money provided for foreign countries, the Smithsonian Institution and fish breeding, among other spending that is in the part of the legislation to fund the U.S. government.

 “I’m also asking Congress to immediately get rid of the wasteful and unnecessary items from this legislation, and to send me a suitable bill, or else the next administration will have to deliver a COVID relief package.
-And maybe that administration will be me,” he said.
+And maybe that administration will be me,” said Trump, who has continued to push baseless claims that he won re-election in November.

+Trump, who will leave office on Jan.
+20 when President-elect Joe Biden is sworn in, did not use the word “veto” in his statement.

+The 92-6 vote in the Senate and the 359-53 vote in the House both are well over the two-thirds majority needed to override a presidential veto, though some Republicans might balk at overriding a veto if Trump used that power.

 Trump also said a two-year tax break for corporate meal expenses was “not enough” to help struggling restaurants.